-Reading Time: 3 minutesLove hiking but the thought of doing so with your little one in a buggy fill you with dread?
-Never fear, check out these buggy friendly hikes for a great day out.
+Reading Time: 4 minutesLove hiking but the thought of doing so with your little one in a buggy fills you with dread?
+Never fear, check out these buggy-friendly hikes in Hong Kong for a great day out!

 The best way to see Hong Kong, Kowloon and the Outlying areas is to truly get out there.
 After all, the SAR has some of the best hiking trails, walks and rewarding views to offer.
-But whilst we are not suggesting tackling the stages of the Hong Kong trail with a Maclaren Globetrotter, there are some trails that are buggy friendly and will provide you with more than a straightforward stroll …
+But whilst we are not suggesting tackling the stages of the Hong Kong trail with a Maclaren Globetrotter, there are some trails and hikes that are buggy-friendly and will provide you with more than a straightforward stroll.

 The Peak Loop

 Everyone’s favourite – starting at the Peak Galleria, heading towards Lugard Road, this easy 3km trail winds around The Peak and is fully paved and easy to navigate.
 The option of gelato or coffee at the finish is a winner too.
 Perhaps best to miss it on a Sunday morning as it’s a popular start point for charity walks and races.